 Authorised absence occurs when the school accepts your reasons for your child's absence.
 Unauthorised absence means one of two things.
 The first would be that the school does not accept your explanation.
 The second would be that you have given no reason whatsoever for your child's absence.

 What is the Difference between Habitual and Chronic Truancy?

-There are two different types of truancy - habitual truancy and chronic truancy.
+There are two different types of truancy - habitual truancy and chronic truancy laws.
 The number of unexcused absent days is the principle difference between a habitual and a chronic truant.

 Habitual truant: The legal definition could apply to a child who is absent from school without permission for 5 consecutive days, 7 days in one school month, or at least 12 school days in one year.

 Chronic truant: The legal definition could apply to a child who is absent from school without permission for 7 consecutive school days, 10 days in one school month, or at least 15 school days in a year.